kobotoolbox/docs/source/kobocollect-android.md

 - You will now be asked to input the __URL__, __Username__, and __Password__,
   and then select __Add__.
-For the URL, you must select from the two __KoBoToolbox__ servers.
+For the URL, you must select from the two __KoboToolbox__ servers.
 If you created your user account on the general use server, the URL is `https://kc.kobotoolbox.org`.
 If your user account is on the Humanitarian server (OCHA), the URL is `https://kc.humanitarianresponse.info`.